Centaurea solstitialis: Ecology

-Centaurea solstitialis is a weed also on its native European range (e.g., Turkey, Greece, Italy, France, Spain), consequently, it inhabits highly disturbed ruderal habitats, being typically found on roadsides and cereal crop margins.
+Centaurea solstitialis is considered a weed also on its native European range (e.g., Turkey, Greece, Italy, France, Spain).
+Consequently, it inhabits highly disturbed ruderal habitats, being typically found on roadsides and cereal crop margins.
 After introduction in several parts of the world as an exotic species (e.g., Australia, Argentina, Chile, the United States), it has developed local adaptations to the different habitats colonized, and an incipient level of reproductive isolation between native and non-native ranges has been detected—a case of ecological speciation.

 Star-thistle is a valuable source of pollen, thus nectar for pollinators.
-Yellow star-thistle, a noted pest plant, is a major nectar source for many central valleys and foothill butterflies.
+Yellow star-thistle, a noted pest plant in California, is a major nectar source for many butterflies of the state's central valleys and foothills.
 Star-thistle populates ground that has been abused: dry, compacted, or scraped clean.
 A plant with a taproot system, it has a crucial role in restoring the soil by bringing up vital micronutrients.
 Similar to many plants classified as 'weeds', they (in the words of Mark Schonbeck) "quickly establish in, protect, and restore soil that has been left exposed by natural and human-caused disturbances".

 C. solstitialis grows as a balanced part of the ecosystems in Eurasia, where it is kept in check by an assortment of natural herbivore enemies and other plants that have co-evolved with it in its native habitat.
 However, it has been introduced in several parts of the world, including Australia, Argentina, Chile, and the U.S. In many of these non-native regions, where the particular array of natural biological controls found in the native regions do not exist, it has become an invasive species and noxious weed.

 The yellow star-thistle plant has the ability to create monotypic stands and habitats in the cultivated soil of fields, graded dirt sites, and disturbed natural ecosystem lands.
 Its colonization eliminates and prevents other plant species from growing, terminating the habitat's biodiversity.
 Extensive spreading monotypic fields of yellow star-thistle are not uncommon.
 Its growth plasticity, competitiveness, preference for the Mediterranean climate, and a lack of natural herbivore enemies and co-evolved species, make it a very successful invader.
 The plant is an invasive pest in field crops, degrades native plant habitats and natural ecosystems, prevents the grazing of domestic animals in rangelands, and is a physical barrier to indigenous animal movement in wildlands.